sthagen/python-flare-floss/doc/usage.md

 ## <a name="shellcode"></a>Shellcode analysis options

 Malicious shellcode often times contains obfuscated strings and/or stackstrings.
-FLOSS can analyze binary files containing shellcode via the `-s` switch.
+FLOSS can analyze raw binary files containing shellcode via the `-s` switch.
 All options mentioned above can also be applied when analyzing shellcode.

     floss.exe -s malware.bin